A Frugal Christmas Guide

 There are several options the kids will have for picking out the perfect gift for only five dollars.
 We are lucky enough to have a Five Below in town.

 Everything in the store is, you guessed it, $5 or less.
-I love this store because the products sold there aren’t cheaply made like the ones you would find at Dollar Tree.
+I love this store because the products sold there aren’t cheaply made, and they always have a lot of variety!

 There is a huge selection to choose from, so they will have to actually take into consideration what gifts their siblings would appreciate the most.

-Walmart is another place the kids will be able to find low-cost gifts for each other.
+Dollar Tree is another place the kids will be able to find low-cost gifts for each other.
+With their selection, it’s hard to leave the store without finding at least a few gifts!

 The kids know that Tim and I do most of our shopping at thrift stores and antique malls.
 Buying Secondhand is not off the table for Christmas!
 There are tons of cute vintage T-Shirts and toys at thrift stores!